-We anticipate that Eqs.
-(16) should reproduce the natural progression of healing with a rapid recoil phase followed by a period of cell proliferation and tissue growth, with contraction contributing at later stages.
+We anticipate that equations (16), should reproduce the natural progression of healing with a rapid recoil phase followed by a period of cell proliferation and tissue growth, with contraction contributing at later stages.
 The recoil phase occurs within hours of healing.
 Since we are interested in the time until wound closure, our timescale of interest is on the order of days.
-We therefore expect that $\epsilon$ will be small in comparison to the other model parameters, representing a large elastic restoring force relative to the tethering resistant force of the dermis to the underlying layers.
-With $0 \ll \epsilon < 1$ , we can apply the methods of matched asymptotic analysis to Eqs.
-(16) to verify that analysis of the model reproduces the different phases of healing on the appropriate timescales.
+We therefore expect that ε will be small in comparison to the other model parameters, representing a large elastic restoring force relative to the tethering resistant force of the dermis to the underlying layers.
+With $0 \ll \epsilon < 1$, we can apply the methods of matched asymptotic analysis to equations (16) to verify that analysis of the model reproduces the different phases of healing on the appropriate timescales.
 Full details of this analysis are given in Appendix E, where our model expresses a progressive behaviour of the dominant physical mechanisms contributing to healing on each timescale, with these dominant mechanisms predicted to change in the following way:

-dermal recoil $\rightarrow$ basal proliferation $\rightarrow$ contraction
+dermal recoil \rightarrow basal proliferation \rightarrow contraction \rightarrow mechanosensitive proliferation

-$\rightarrow$ mechanosensitive proliferation